syntasso/instruqt-kubecon/10-update-the-deployment-when-tag-changes/assignment.md

 slug: update-the-deployment-when-tag-changes
 id: l8nj2v0ywovq
 type: challenge
-title: Update the deployment when tag changes
+title: Update the deployment when imageTag changes
 teaser: Now that you detect an update, it can actually update based on your operational playbook.
 notes: